Holistic Therapy Programs May Help Pain Sufferers Ditch Opioids

 Relaxation/meditation training is one component of a much broader treatment package.
 All aspects of our treatment — cognitive techniques for managing mood, anxiety and anger, physical therapy, occupational therapy — are all designed to settle the nervous system.

-Q: Does insurance typically cover the program?
+Does insurance typically cover the program?

 Insurance companies may want to see patients complete more conservative treatment approaches before approving an interdisciplinary pain rehabilitation program like ours.